 The decision to discontinue therapy with ZUBSOLV sublingual tablets after a period of maintenance should be made as part of a comprehensive treatment plan.
 Both gradual and abrupt discontinuation of buprenorphine has been used, but the data are insufficient to determine the best method of dose taper at the end of treatment.

-The differences in bioavailability of ZUBSOLV compared to SUBOXONE tablet requires that different tablet strengths be given to the patient.
-One ZUBSOLV 5.7/1.4 mg sublingual tablet provides equivalent buprenorphine exposure to one SUBOXONE 8/2 mg sublingual tablet.
+The differences in bioavailability of ZUBSOLV compared to Suboxone® tablet require that different tablet strengths be given to the patient.
+One ZUBSOLV 5.7 mg/1.4 mg sublingual tablet provides equivalent buprenorphine exposure to one Suboxone 8 mg/2 mg sublingual tablet.

 Dosage Forms And Strengths

-ZUBSOLV sublingual tablet is supplied in two dosage strengths:
+ZUBSOLV sublingual tablet is supplied in six dosage strengths:

 Storage And Handling

-ZUBSOLV sublingual tablets are,menthol-flavored white tablets supplied in aluminum/aluminum child resistant unit dose blister packages.
-ZUBSOLV is available in two dosage strengths:
+ZUBSOLV sublingual tablets are menthol-flavored white tablets supplied in aluminum/aluminum child resistant unit dose blister packages.
+ZUBSOLV is available in six dosage strengths imprinted in their respective buprenorphine strength:

 - NDC 54123-914-30 (buprenorphine/naloxone 1.4 mg /0.36 mg) sublingual tablet - 3x10 tablets per carton